EliMCosta/wso2-small-medium-environments/README.md

- # Docker and Docker Compose Resources for WSO2 API Management
+ # Docker and Docker Compose Resources for WSO2 API Manager

 This repository contains following Docker resources: